liztan/little-bee/index.md

 #### Feeding
 We started with [ComoTomo](https://amzn.to/2MJty5S) bottles, it was okay until she suddenly started hating it.
-We tried Avent and Life Factory bottles.
+We tried Avent, Life Factory, and Dr. Brown's bottles.
 We tried changing the nipple to increase the flow.
 We realized after a lot of crying that the problem was with the milk and not the bottle.
-When the music stopped we happened to end up with [Dr. Brown's](https://amzn.to/2MJno5L) bottles.
 That said, we can't really recommend one bottle over another, the one thing we were grateful for was not buying too many of one kind of bottle, you never know which one you'll end up with.

 [Drying Rack](https://amzn.to/2Uhk82d) You'll need it for all the oddly sized bottle and breast pump parts.